-Regarding to Fig. 3, it can be seen that the ORTTI in protection system is equal to 780 (hours) where availability and dependability indices are in their maximum values that are equal to 0.9939739 and 4.6040423×10-4, respectively.
-Furthermore, the unavailability, abnormal unavailability and operation when not required probability indices are in their minimum values in ORTTI (780 hours) that are equal to 0.0055657, 1.3115819×10-8 and 4.6829101×10^{-9} , respectively.
-This figure shows that in long routine test time interval, availability and dependability indices are greater than their values in short routine test time interval while unavailability, abnormal unavailability and operation when not required probability indices are less than their values in short routine test time interval.
-The reason for these results is that protection system is out of service more frequently when routine test time interval is short.

-3.2 Effect of Considering Monitoring Facility for Remote Back-Up Protection System on the ORTTI
+Regarding to Fig. 3, it can be seen that the ORTTI in protection system is equal to 780 hours where availability and dependability indices are in their maximum values that are equal to 0.9939739 and $4.6040423 \times 10^{-4}$ , respectively.
+Furthermore, the unavailability, abnormal unavailability and operation when not required probability indices are in their minimum values in ORTTI (780 hours) that are equal to 0.0055657, $1.3115819 \times 10-8$ and $4.6829101 \times 10-9$ , respectively.
+This figure shows that in long routine test time interval, availability and dependability indices are greater than their values in short routine test time interval while unavailability, abnormal unavailability and operation when not required probability indices are less than their values in short routine test time interval while unavailability, abnormal unavailability and operation when not required probability indices are less than their values in short routine test time interval is short.
+3.2.
+Effect of considering monitoring facility for remote back-up protection system on the ORTTI